In Mississippi Delta, Catholic abuse cases settled on cheap

 The Franciscan order was established in the early 13th century by St. Francis of Assisi to evangelize and work among the poor.
 Franciscan Friars based in Wisconsin have been traveling to Mississippi in their trademark brown robes and sandals to fulfill that mission among the Delta's black citizens since the early 1950s.

-Like other religious order priests and brothers, the Franciscan Friars report to leaders within the order and at the Vatican.
+Like other religious order priests and brothers, the Franciscan Friars report to their order's leaders in the U.S. and at the Vatican.
 While they don't answer directly to local diocesan bishops, they are subject to bishops' authority and direction in parish work.

-Only three percent of American Catholics are black but the percentage in Mississippi is higher, in part because of missionary work by the Franciscans.
+Just 3% of American Catholics are black but the percentage in Mississippi is higher, in part because of missionary work by the Franciscans.
 The church lists 26 parishes in the Jackson Diocese, out of 101, where blacks have a significant presence.
-And the diocese counts 12 parishes that are predominantly black.

 All of Miss Lou's five children were baptized by Franciscans and attended St. Francis of Assisi School and Church, on the order's compound out on Highway 82.
 It was the same with her nine grandchildren.